Dow Inc. (DOW) Shares Decline Despite Market Challenges

 DOW’s Market Performance

-DOW’s stock has seen a 0.07% increase for the week, with a -0.93% drop in the past month and a -9.89% fall in the past quarter.
-The volatility ratio for the week is 2.02%, and the volatility levels for the past 30 days are at 1.90% for Dow Inc. The simple moving average for the last 20 days is -1.55% for DOW’s stock, with a simple moving average of 3.46% for the last 200 days.
+DOW’s stock has seen a -3.49% decrease for the week, with a -7.50% drop in the past month and a -13.36% fall in the past quarter.
+The volatility ratio for the week is 1.86%, and the volatility levels for the past 30 days are at 1.94% for Dow Inc..
+The simple moving average for the past 20 days is -3.55% for DOW’s stock, with a -0.23% simple moving average for the past 200 days.

 Analysts’ Opinion of DOW